twillis209/zinb_analysis/notes.md

 `timeZinb.R` takes hours and hours to run, and was not completed when I terminated it, so I must investigate that

 Killed on cluster for exceeding requested 32GB.
 Now trying 64GB.
 Now trying 96GB.

+Killed on cluster for reaching 104.032GB.
+What is going on with this?

+Trying with just the first element of the vector.

 #### `fitZinb_bias_mse_ncells.R`